jdleesmiller/jdleesmiller.github.io/_drafts/lessons-from-building-node-apps-docker.markdown

 description: Here are some tips and tricks I've learned for developing and deploying web applications written for node.js using Docker (2019 edition).
 ---

 Way back in 2016, I wrote [Lessons from Building a Node App in Docker](/articles/2016/03/06/lessons-building-node-app-docker.html), which has now helped over a hundred thousand people Dockerize their node.js apps.
-Since then, there have been many changes, both in the ecosystem and how I work with node in Docker, so I think it is due for an update.
+Since then there have been many changes, both in the ecosystem and how I work with node in Docker, so I think it is due for an update.

 Like last time, we'll see how to set up the [socket.io chat example](http://socket.io/get-started/chat/) in Docker, from scratch to production-ready.
 In particular, we'll see how to: